eProsima/Fast-DDS-monitor/docs/rst/getting_started/entities.rst

 *DataReader* is the DDS entity holding the subscribe function in the communication.
 As is the case with the *DataWriter*, each *DataReader* is directly contained within a single *DomainParticipant*.
-Furthermore, since a *DataReader* is associated to the *Topic* to which it is subscribed, a direct containment relationship an be establisjed between the *DataReader* and the *Topic*.
+Furthermore, since a *DataReader* is associated to the *Topic* to which it is subscribed, a direct containment relationship an be established between the *DataReader* and the *Topic*.
 As a result, any *Topic* will contain all *DataReaders* subscribed to it.
 Therefore, each *DataReader* is directly connected to the *DomainParticipant* it belongs to, and with the *Topic* to which it is subscribed.